Frequently Asked Questions

-We cannot accept these vehicles for reclassification by HPI
+We cannot accept these vehicles under the HPI scheme.

-Can you inspect Category A or B vehicles for reclassification?
+Can you inspect Category A or B vehicles?

-We cannot inspect Category A or B vehicles for reclassification even if the Vehicle has been VIC tested and a Log Book (V5) have been issued.
+We cannot inspect Category A or B vehicles even if the vehicle has had a log book (V5) issued.

 How long does the inspection take?